l1siki-dev/okinawa_gametheory/README.md

 These "Beautiful Ryukyu Kingdom" stories are all lies.
 It's a fantasy.

+* It was not peaceful
+* It was not a great trader
+* It was not utopia.
+* It was not sovereign from the start.
+* It was not even a Kingdom in a practical sense.

 ### Start from the data: population growth.
 Before the story, let's see the population growth data I calculated from trustworthy data.